anyoptimization/pymoo/docs/source/algorithms/moo/cmopso.md

 +++

-### Implementation
+### Acknowledgement

-This algorithm has been implemented by [Gideon Oludeyi](https://github.com/gideonoludeyi) and is based on the original paper by Zhang et al. (2018).
-The implementation follows the competitive learning strategy with binary tournament selection on elites to maintain diversity and convergence in multi-objective optimization problems.
+The CMOPSO implementation in pymoo was contributed by [Gideon Oludeyi](https://github.com/gideonoludeyi), based on the original paper by Zhang et al. (2018), following the competitive-learning strategy with binary tournament selection on elites.

+*Thank you for the contribution — pymoo grows through community contributions like this one.*